 European Journal of Inflammation may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
 Authors should not post an updated version of their paper on the preprint server while it is being peer reviewed for possible publication in the journal.
 If the article is accepted for publication, the author may re-use their work according to the journal's author archiving policy.

 If your paper is accepted, you must include a link on your preprint to the final version of your paper.

 European Journal of Inflammation is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.

 The article processing charge (APC) for this journal is currently 2000 USD.

 Before submitting your manuscript to European Journal of Inflammation, please ensure you have read the Aims & Scope.

-The journal publishes original papers describing research in the fields of immunology, pathology, pharmacology and general experimental and clinical medicine related to inflammation.
+The journal publishes original papers describing research in the fields of immunology, pathology, pharmacology and related general experimental and clinical research.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.